 The applications require the approval of your community’s mayor or town administrator/manager.

-It is recommended that those interested in applying for the program attend the informational meeting to be held in March in Westborough.
-This meeting will be advertised in the March issue of the MMA’s publication The Beacon.
+Details for the 2017-18 program, as well as an informational meeting to be held in March, will be posted here shortly.
+The informational meeting will also be advertised in the March issue of the MMA’s publication The Beacon.

 Budgeting and Financial Management